 The drug court may sometimes order the individual to submit to a medically supervised detox center and inpatient rehabilitation facility in place of jail time.
-Most times, rendering community service hours are ordered as well or completing vocational training.
+Most times, rendering community service hours and completing vocational training are ordered.

 3. Educational Programs

 These programs are the most common and most frequently ordered rehabilitation programs.
 Consequently, these are the most accessible rehabilitation programs and usually last between 10 to 15 weeks.
 Individuals eligible for this program are those who are charged with crimes such as driving while under the influence of alcohol.
 Upon completing the program, the judge will dismiss the charges, and court files will be sealed.

 For individuals charged with possession of drugs and/or drug-related paraphernalia, conditions may restrict their eligibility to be ordered an educational program.
 For them to meet the requirements for eligibility, it must be their first time attending.
 These programs usually last 15 weeks, and charges will be dropped once completed.

 4. Group Counselling Programs